axibase/atsd/administration/server-properties.md

 Modifications performed on the **Server Properties** page apply instantly after clicking **Save**.

-Modify server properties highlighted in grey in the `/opt/atsd/atsd/conf/server.properties` file.
-These modifications require a **database restart**.
+Disabled properties highlighted in grey or blue-grey must be modified in the `/opt/atsd/atsd/conf/server.properties` file.
+These modifications require a [database restart](./restarting.md).

 ![](./images/cannot-modify.png)

-These properties can be also be changed on the **Settings > Configuration Files** page by Administrator users, however a **database restart** is still required.
+The `server.properties` file can also be changed on the [**Settings > Configuration Files**](./editing-configuration-files.md) page by users with administrative permissions, however a [database restart](./restarting.md) is still required.

 ## Configuring Scheduled Tasks